Kemunto-wendy/IMAGE-SEARCH-APPLICATION/README.md

 # PROJECT TITLE
 ONLINE CBC KIDS IMAGE SEARCH APPLICATION
 ## PROJECT DESCRIPTION
+Finally kids will be able to learn images and know the difference from a simpler site.
 My project is a kids hub where they are able to search for pictorials/ images for their assignments instead of googling them directly on chrome search which will take time for them to review all the displayed images.
-I have used and API from unsplash
+I have used and API from unsplash.
+With this project kids will be able to learn and understand what an image looks like and whats its called because currently the Competency Based Curriculum (CBC) consist of 2-6-3-3-3 education cycle.
+Every learner shall transition through a minimum of 17 levels, every level as period of 1 year.
+The KICD has grouped them into 4 general categories: Early Year Education (Pre-Primary & Lower Primary)
 This project was bootstrapped with Create React App.
 ### DEPENDENCIES
 The prerequisites used for my language will be:<br>